maximiliangarmatsch/automation-building-blocks/docs/testing.md

 python -m unittest discover -s tests -p "*.test.py"
 ```

-## Setup for Running pyautogui in a Virtual Dispplay on Docker
+## Setup for Running pyautogui in a Virtual Display on Docker

 ### Steps